Stop Telling People to Ask the Lord to Save Them

 An American author wrote a book a while ago called “Stop Asking Jesus into Your Heart”.
-I have a slightly different plea: stop telling people to “ask the Lord to save them”.
+Allow me to make a slightly different plea: stop telling people to “ask the Lord to save them”.

 This 6-word-sentence is a favourite cliché of many a preacher, Sunday School teacher and Bible Camp leader.
 Closing a gospel presentation the audience is told how to be saved.
 The recommended method?
 “Ask the Lord to save you.”
 Yet when Paul was asked “What must I do to be saved”, he did not reply “Ask the Lord to save you” (Acts 16:31).
 When Peter was asked “What shall we do?” he did not answer “Ask the Lord to save you” (Acts 2:37).
 When the Lord Jesus was asked, “What shall I do that I may inherit eternal life?”
 He did not reply “Ask Me to save you” (Mark 10:17).
 Indeed no apostle, evangelist or preacher in the Bible ever told anyone to “ask the Lord to save them”.1 Furthermore, the epistles that explain the gospel in depth – Romans, 1 Corinthians, Galatians and Ephesians – never once instruct us to tell people to “ask the Lord to save them”.2